habulCoderJohnny/digital-cow-hut-backend/README.md

-# Digital Cow Hut Backend Assignment
+# Digital Cow Hut Backend Tasks

 <hr>
 ### Project

-### Assignment Name: Online Cow Selling Backend for Eid Ul Adha
+### Tasks Name: Online Cow Selling Backend for Eid Ul Adha

 You have been assigned the task of building the backend for an Online Cow Selling platform in preparation for Eid Ul Adha.
-The main focus of this assignment is to implement error handling, CRUD operations, pagination and filtering, transactions (including a simple transaction without a payment gateway), and additional routes as necessary.
+The main focus of this Tasks is to implement error handling, CRUD operations, pagination and filtering, transactions (including a simple transaction without a payment gateway), and additional routes as necessary.

 ### Technology Stack: